Jiangzicui metro station: Incidents

-On 21 May 2014, at least 25 people were stabbed in mass stabbing spree by a knife-wielding college student on the Taipei Metro Blue Line.
-The attack occurred on a train near Jiangzicui Station, resulting in 4 deaths and 24 injured.
+On 21 May 2014, at least 25 people were stabbed in a mass stabbing spree by a knife-wielding college student on the Taipei Metro Blue line.
+The attack occurred on a train near Jiangzicui Station, resulting in 4 dead and 24 injured.
 It was the first fatal attack on the metro system since it began operations in 1996.
-The suspect is 21-year-old university student Cheng Chieh (鄭捷).
+The suspect was 21-year-old university student Cheng Chieh (鄭捷).